 The Gund Gallery’s resources are dedicated to Kenyon’s liberal arts mission and community.
 Our programming invites students to engage, enjoy, and discover.

-The Gund Gallery Collection, launched in 2011, is a growing collection focused on art of the 20th and 21st centuries.
+The Gund Gallery Collection, launched in 2015, is a growing collection focused on the art of the 20th and 21st centuries.
 Paintings, sculptures, photographs, prints, drawings, mixed and new media works from the Gund Collection are often presented in the Gund’s galleries and are installed in public spaces across campus.
-The Kenyon College Collection includes pre-20th century works of art, ethnographic objects and material culture and is also managed and cared for by the Gund Gallery.
-Gallery Collection and College Collection holdings are made accessible to Kenyon students who are encouraged to consult the Collection section of this website for further information.
+Collection holdings are also made accessible to Kenyon students who are encouraged to consult the Collection page of our website for further information.